Flutamide is used on its own, or together with other medicines, or after surgical castration (removal of testes) to treat prostate cancer in men.

 - kidney disease

-- risk of developing osteoporosis (thinning and weakening of bones) e.g. chronic alcohol drinker, smoker
+- risk of developing osteoporosis (thinning and weakening of bones) e.g. prolonged period of heavy alcohol use, smoking

 Flutamide may cause drowsiness or dizziness.
-If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.
+If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: diarrhoea, hot flushes, reduced sex drive, sexual dysfunction, nausea, vomiting.
+Other side effects include any of the following: nausea, vomiting, diarrhoea, increased or loss of appetite, hot flushes, reduced sex drive, and difficulty sleeping.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.